 The second paper investigating parents’ self-reported health status of major health outcomes from surveys is of a generally higher quality than the first.
-However, because it investigates these outcomes in the same vaccinated and unvaccinated samples using the same data set as the first paper, and then singles out those babies that were born prematurely (prior to 40 weeks gestation) the numbers involved within the groups were smaller.
+However, because it investigates these outcomes in the same vaccinated and unvaccinated samples using the same data set as the first paper, and then singles out those babies who were born prematurely (prior to 40 weeks gestation) the numbers involved within the groups were smaller.
 However, small sample size is not a reason to not publish – or to retract – a paper.
 Outcome studies from case series of much smaller numbers (say n = 12) are not uncommon, and ironically that was the number used in Wakefield and co-workers’ retracted Lancet study.
-But the small number of cases was never in issue.
+But the small number of cases was never regarded by the journal as an issue.

 Given the sensitivities and question marks over copyright ownership of the papers, we’ve summarised them here.